1 What is

 Tornadoes of North America and Europe have been studied the most, especially since 1970.
 In the USA and Europe two tornado wind-speed scales have come into use.
 There is the international decimal T-Scale which ranges from 0 to 9 and is a simple development of the 200-year old Beaufort wind speed scale, and there is the American F-Scale with its shorter span from 0 to 5.
 In the severest tornadoes wind speeds have been known to approach 130 meters per second or 300 miles per hour.
 The strongest known tornadoes for the USA and for Europe are T10 or F5 on these scales.
 Tornado tracks commonly range from a few dozen to a few hundred meters in diameter but can be up to 5 or more kilometers wide.
 Lengths of tornado tracks exceeding a hundred kilometers are known, especially for the USA.

-Some tornadoes form out to sea as strong waterspouts (q.v.) which sometimes cross the coast, so a waterspout may become a tornado as the twisting funnel moves from land to sea (and vice-versa).
+Some tornadoes form out to sea as strong waterspouts (q.v.) which sometimes cross the coast, so a waterspout may become a tornado as the twisting funnel moves from sea to land (and vice-versa).
 A recent powerful and well-documented example is that of Selsey on the south coast of England on the night of 7 to 8 January 1998.
 When the waterspout made landfall, it carved a trail of damage a kilometer wide through the town as it damaged hundreds of buildings in less than ten minutes.

 Abbey, R. F. (1976).
 Risk probabilities associated with tornado wind speeds (page 187 et seq.) in Proc.
 Symposium on tornadoes, Lubbock, Texas, June 1976.